 “The app is so saturated these days that you really want to create content that’s valuable.
 You’ll need to spend a little more time researching trends.”

 Even though video content tends to be scrappier than the static post, it’s important to have a call-to-action or purpose for each video.
-So to help cut down the research time, PLANOLY’s Video Planner provides users with expertly curated video trends on a weekly basis.
+So to help cut down the research time, PLANOLY provides users with expertly curated video trends on a weekly basis.
 That’s up to 12 video content ideas a month that you can make unique and specific to your brand or business.

 Currently there’s no way to keep all your video content in one place.

-Stay tuned for upcoming Video Planner releases, including an idea management feature that will allow users to send video ideas to PLANOLY while on the TikTok app, saving the link to the video and audio onto an ideas board.
+Stay tuned for upcoming multi-channel planning releases, including an idea management feature that will allow users to send video ideas to PLANOLY while on the TikTok app, saving the link to the video and audio onto an ideas board.
 You’ll also be able to draft scripts complete with a hook, body, and call-to-action to use while filming.
-Sydney shares it’s important to have a strong hook to keep people watching and ending with a call-to-action whether that be following your other social accounts, purchasing a product, etc.
+Sydney also shares why it’s important to have a strong hook to keep people watching and end with a call-to-action - whether that be following your other social accounts, purchasing a product, etc.

-We created PLANOLY’s Video Planner in partnership with social media managers to save time, simplify the process of getting from idea to post, and to organize and plan your video content all in one place.
+We created PLANOLY’s Multi-Channel Workspace in partnership with social media managers to save time, simplify the process of getting from idea to post, and to organize and plan your video content all in one place.
 Stay tuned for new features to come to ensure your video content’s success!